Easy Creamy Broccoli Salad with Bacon

 Meanwhile, separate the broccoli crowns from their thick stem.
 Remove the woodiest part of the stem — usually 1/2-inch from the bottom — and discard (or save for stock).
-Chop the remaining part of the stem into bite-size chunks.
-(If the stem is really hardy, use a vegetable peeler to remove the outer layer and then chop).
-Snap the florets from the broccoli crown and pull them apart so that they are bite-size.
-Rinse broccoli then pat or spin dry.
+Chop the remaining portion of the stem into bite-size chunks.
+(If the stem is hardy, use a vegetable peeler to remove the outer layer and then chop–see our video to watch us do this.).
+Next, snap the florets from the broccoli crown and pull them apart so that they are bite-size.
+Rinse broccoli, and then pat or spin dry.

 Drain the red onion and toss with the broccoli, bacon, and cranberries in a large bowl.

-In a separate bowl, stir the mayonnaise, cider vinegar, mustard, a pinch of salt and a few grinds of pepper together.
-Taste for acidity and seasoning then adjust.
+In a separate bowl, stir the mayonnaise, cider vinegar, mustard, 1/4 teaspoon of fine sea salt, and a few grinds of pepper together.
+Taste for seasoning, then adjust.

 Pour two-thirds of the dressing over the broccoli and onion and mix well.
 If the salad seems dry, add a little more of the dressing.
-Let stand at least 15 minutes before serving or keep refrigerated (it should last 2 to 3 days, but we never have been able to keep our hands off of it for that long).
+Let stand at least 15 minutes before serving or keep refrigerated (it should last two to three days, but we have never been able to keep our hands off it for that long).

 Adam and Joanne's Tips